 Marketing can be difficult to accomplish correctly.
-It takes a lot of care and attention to understand what challenges your audience is going through, learn how to solve those problems, and present a solution that works for them.
+It takes a lot of care and attention to understand what challenges your target audience is going through, learn how to solve those problems, and present a solution that works for them.

 In what follows, we’ll talk about some marketing strategy examples that you can use as inspiration for your next campaign.
 We’ll discuss why a marketing strategy is so important, real-life successful marketing strategy examples, and how to measure your success.